Introduction to White Sage

 This practice eventually became known as ‘smudging’ and it’s popularity has grown tremendously in recent times.

-It’s pretty common nowadays to smell white sage around yoga studios and new age shops.
+It’s pretty common nowadays to see white sage smudge sticks being burned in yoga studios or new-age shops.

 Reasons To Burn White Sage